Why do countries set up national carriers?

 - Regional connectivity scheme- tax incentives for all airlines operating on hitherto underserved routes

-All nations have the responsibility of ensuring safe and profitable development of aviation!
+All nations have the responsibility of ensuring the safe and profitable development of aviation!